purescript/registry-dev/SPEC.md

 **[Source](./lib/src/Registry/License.purs)**
 **[Spec](./types/v1/License.dhall)**

 All packages in the registry must have a license that grants permission for redistribution of the source code.
-Concretely, the registry requires that all packages use an SPDX license and specify an [SPDX license identifier](https://spdx.dev/ids/). `AND` and `OR` conjunctions are allowed.
+Concretely, the registry requires that all packages use an SPDX license and specify an [SPDX license identifier](https://spdx.dev/ids/). `AND` and `OR` conjunctions are allowed, and licenses can contain exceptions using the `WITH` preposition.
+The SPDX specification describes [how licenses can be combined and exceptions applied](https://spdx.dev/ids#how).

 A `License` is represented as a string, which must be a valid SPDX identifier.
 For example:

 `"MIT OR APACHE-2.0"`